 Florida Master Gardener volunteers use "Better Impact," a volunteer management system (VMS) to record hours, sign up for events, and receive documents.

 If you have questions about using Better Impact, contact your county coordinator for help.

 The Master Gardener Legacy Fund was created to provide financial support to Master Gardener programs throughout Florida.

 As the Master Gardener Legacy Fund endowment grows, so grows the financial support we will be able to provide to County Master Gardener projects across the state.

 Counties can apply annually to receive grants for new or continuing educational projects.
-Money will be awarded by the UF/IFAS Florida Statewide Master Gardener Coordinator and a review committee.
+Money will be awarded by the UF/IFAS Florida Statewide Master Gardener Volunteer Coordinator and a review committee.